Categories

 Special Instructions

-- Unfired ceramics and oil-based clay works should not be submitted.
+- Unfired ceramics and oil-based clay works should not be entered.

-- Ceramic or glass pieces intended to be worn for personal adornment should be submitted in the Jewelry category.
+- Ceramic or glass pieces intended to be worn for personal adornment should be entered in the Jewelry category.

 Work Type